Skip to Main Navigation

 Overview

-Antigua and Barbuda, the Commonwealth of Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and St. Vincent and the Grenadines are members of the World Bank Group.
+Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines are member countries of the World Bank Group.

 Economic Outlook

-Countries like Dominica, Grenada, Saint Lucia, and St. Vincent and the Grenadines continue to show resilience in the face of economic shocks.
-The economies of these small island nations are primarily dependent on tourism, agriculture, and infrastructure development.
-While recovery is underway following the COVID-19 pandemic and recent natural disasters, vulnerabilities stemming from high public debt, external price shocks, and climate-related risks remain of concern.
+Countries like Dominica, Grenada, Saint Lucia, and Saint Vincent and the Grenadines continue to demonstrate resilience despite recent economic and climate-related shocks.
+They remain reliant on tourism, agriculture, and infrastructure development.
+While recovery is underway, risks such as high public debt, external price shocks, and climate-related events continue to pose challenges to sustainable growth.

 Image